Slow Cooker Corned Beef and Cabbage

 - You know the meat is done when it is “fork tender” or use a meat thermometer; when the internal temperature is 145ºF, it’s done!

-- Use a heavy duty spatula to remove the corned beef from the slow cooker to a cutting board.
+- Use a heavy duty spatula to remove the meat from the slow cooker to a cutting board.
 If you find your brisket falls apart, or begins to shred when removing it from the crockpot, just use tongs to remove the tender shreds of beef.

 Recipe Tips